induktio/thinker/Details.md

 For the most complete list of all features provided by this mod, refer to both this file and `thinker.ini`.
 If something is not mentioned in these files, it is probably not implemented.
 Thinker Mod will affect many AI behaviors and also introduce some new game mechanics into Alpha Centauri.
 Generally most of the new features in the mod will have their own specific config options to adjust them.
 Items listed under "Other patches included" and "Scient's Patch" in this file will always be applied unless there is a config option listed to toggle them.

-Thinker does not have any incompatible save game format, so it's possible to open an old save and have the factions switch to the new AI and vice-versa.
-None of the `thinker.ini` config options are preserved in the save game either, but the units or resources spawned at the game start will remain.
+Thinker uses a compatible savegame format with the original game unless `modify_unit_limit` is enabled and the unit count exceeds the previous limit.
+In this case the savegame cannot be opened with the original game due to engine limitations.
+None of the other Thinker config options are preserved in the savegame either, but the units or resources spawned at the game start will remain.

 Note that in `thinker.ini` config file, for binary settings **only zero values are treated as disabled**, any non-zero value usually enables the option.
-Whenever Thinker options are changed in the GUI, they are also saved to `thinker.ini` in the game folder.
+Whenever Thinker options are changed in the user interface, they are also saved to `thinker.ini` in the game folder.

 Command line options